TGiulio/ipse/README.md

 # ipse
-ipse is a very simple version of the Dixit game that I made during the lockdown to play with my friends.
+ipse is a very simple version of the Dixit game that I made during the lockdown in February and March 2020 to play with my friends.

-It is my first "full-stack" application, even if it's really simple, and it was the first time I used a database.
+It is my first "full-stack" application written in Node.js, even if it's really simple, and it was the first time I used a MongoDB database.
+It's really a basic application, it does not support account management or even

 The Dixit game is not my creation and I don't own any copyright of the game or the cards shown below.
 Dixit is an [Asmodee](https://www.asmodee.com) board game.